abaer123/Racing-Repository/Courses/Workshops/Security/5_On_Demand_Scans_Audit_Events_And_Extra_Configs.md

 # Step 5: License Compliance and Codeowners In Action

 1. Now we want to see License Compliance and CODEOWNERS working in action.
-From the main page our project lets go ahead and click **Web IDE** in the **Edit** dropdown list.
+From the main page of our project lets go ahead and click **Web IDE** in the **Edit** dropdown list.

 2. Next locate the **tanuki-racing.gemspec** file.
 On line 22 you can see that there are a number of runtime dependencies listed.
 Your project manager has expressed interest in using a graph database in the future so you decide to add neo-4j to cehck it out: